 Unmanned aerial vehicles (UAVs) or Remotely Piloted Aircraft Systems (RPAS) better known as drones offer low-cost aerial VHR camera platforms.
-These tools allow very fast VHR image data capturing and ortho-rectification processing.
-Products are thus easy to integrate in the IACS-GIS.
+These devices allow very fast VHR image data capturing and tools for ortho-rectification processing are available on the market.
+Products are thus easy to integrate in the

+IACS-GIS.
 While having a limited capacity of area coverage (some km2), they offer the possibility to be operational on demand within few hours.
 They could be used, in absence of satellite imagery, to acquire images to check the presence of catch crops in a small region or to check the presence of winter cover.
 It can be also a useful solution to check parcels that would be difficult to access on the ground (e.g. in semi-mountainous areas, swampy areas ...).